midl-dev/midl-website.github.io/_posts/2014-09-25-signing-kit.markdown

 ---
 Here is how it works: we operate full nodes for you.
 We run and monitor them 24/7, upgrading them as needed.
 We pay attention to the network evolution so you do not have to.

+There is however a crucial step that you must perform - cryptographically sign operations using the keys that you control.

-You store your keys on a Ledger hardware wallet.
+Your keys are stored on a Ledger hardware wallet.
 We give you a signing device - a small computer with battery backup and a mobile network dongle for Internet connection redundancy.

 You install a signing app on the Ledger, and connect it to the signing device.

 That is it !
-All you need to do is ensure that it has power and Internet access most of the times.
+All you need to do is ensure that the device has power and Internet access most of the times.

 **This is secure**.
 We can not access your funds.
-All the signer does is cryptographically sign data, so you can fulfill your commitments to the network.
+That would require pressing keys on the hardware wallet, which we cannot do.